 The fact that many of the accused are Dominicans makes perfect sense.
 In the D.R., only two things are important: baseball and the Catholic Church.
 Kids dream of playing “pelota” in America when they’re still wearing diapers.
 Before their teen years, serious youngsters and their families are already looking for a “buscon,” the fastest-rising profession on the island.
 These guys act as an adviser, personal trainer and a salesman of sorts, assuring everyone that he is well-connected.

 The ultimate goal for these prospects is to play in the Dominican Summer League by their 16th birthday, where they’ll get exposure and be eligible to sign a big-league contract.
 The competition is fierce, and also includes the best talent from Venezuela, Colombia and Central America.
 For scouts, it’s one-stop shopping.
-Looking for an edge, this is when many of these kids often start experimenting with creams and lozenges that produce muscle growth and testosterone, which are often supplied by the “buscon” for an extra charge.
+Looking for an edge, this is when many of these kids often start experimenting with creams and lozenges that produce muscle growth and increase testosterone levels.

 If and when these prospects are signed, the use of these substances secretly continue.
 It’s also true that when injuries occur, these players are misguided in thinking that certain PED’s speed up the recovery process.
 So, is it any wonder that about 80 percent of minor-league players chalking up 50-game suspensions are Latinos?
 And because these athletes are not protected under the umbrella of the MLPA, Selig’s lawyers are tightening the screws on these kids to provide damning information on their countrymen.